 Below are some of our tips and tricks to staying cool and saving money on your utility bill in this summer:

 Making sure that your air conditioner is working properly is the most important part of ensuring a low utility and repair bill.
-Scheduling a maintenance appointment every spring and fall is necessary to ensure that your AC lives a prolonged life, free of issues.
+Scheduling a preventative AC maintenance appointment every spring is necessary to ensure that your AC lives a prolonged life, free of issues.
 Even though your air conditioner may not have visible issues, a technician is able to point out less-obvious problems that homeowners tend to overlook.

 Is there a particular area in your home that tends to stay warm no matter how much you crank up the AC?
 The sun might be to blame, and closing your blinds or curtains can help keep that area cool.
 Sunlight entering your home adds unnecessary heat gain, which causes your home to warm up and your AC to work harder.